kingToolbox/WindTerm/src/README.md

 ## Onigmo

 An improved version based on Onigmo 5.13.5.
 In particular, **the addition of iterator makes it possible to match gap buffer or nonadjacent memory blocks.** Please refer to the sample files for how to use.

+## Spin.h

+A high-performance spin mutex and locker.